Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Summary

-Box Turtles have a widely varying diet in the wild, nibbling and tasting most things they come across.
-As such, feeding them in captivity should consist of the same wide variety of fruit and vegetables, as this will give them a diet closest to their natural diet.
-Commercial food is great, but should always be substituted with fresh greens, fruits, vegetables, and animal proteins.
+Box turtles have a widely varying diet in the wild, nibbling and tasting most things they come across.
+As such, feeding them as pets should consist of the same wide variety of animal-based proteins, fruits, and vegetables, as this will give them a diet closest to their natural diet.

 submit a pet pk turtle